PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% /slide %}}

-{{% slide 3 "Everyone recognises that mobile is important" %}}
+{{% slide 3 "Everyone recognizes that mobile is important" %}}

 Late last year the search team started badging mobile friendly sites when they were displayed in mobile search.
 The team had found that users have a better experience on the web when the page they were visiting worked well on mobile.

-Earier this year (2015) the search team started to downrank sites that were not "Mobile Friendly".
+Earlier this year (2015) the search team started to down-rank sites that were not "Mobile Friendly".

 {{% /slide %}}